Frederick Joshua Beardmore

 was the second son of Joshua Beardmore of Green End House, Hemel-Hampstead, London.

 Arrival in the Colony

-He departed London on the "Coromandel" arriving in Wellington on 30 August 1840 and from Port Nicholson to Sydney on the "Lady Leith" arriving in Sydney on 1 October 1840.
+He departed London on the 'Coromandel' arriving in Wellington on 30 August 1840 and from Port Nicholson to Sydney on the 'Lady Leith' arriving in Sydney on 1 October 1840.

 , opposite the Wesleyan Church in High St West Maitland, however this partnership was dissolved in February 1842.
 Dr. Beardmore continued to practice at the same residence, holding himself responsible for any debt incurred by the late partnership.
 He advertised his services stating that he was a 'Member of the Royal College of Surgeons, London and a legally qualified Practitioner of New South Wales who had received his medical education at the London University and resided eight months in Paris in the diligent pursuit of his profession

 The marriage of Frederick Joshua Beardmore and Eleanor Nicholls took place in the Presbyterian Church in Maitland in 1843 and by October Eleanor had given birth to their first son Frederick.